zparadox/aizona/README.md

 We welcome contributions from developers of all skill levels!
 Whether you're fixing a bug, adding a feature, or improving documentation, your efforts are appreciated.

 Please read our [Contributing Guide](CONTRIBUTING.md) to get started.
-By contributing, you can earn AZT tokens and help shape the future of AI.
+By contributing, you can earn AIZ tokens and help shape the future of AI.

 ## Reward System

 AI Zona uses a token-based reward system to incentivize contributions.
-Learn more about how you can earn AZT tokens by contributing to the project in our [Reward System Documentation](docs/reward_system.md).
+Learn more about how you can earn AIZ tokens by contributing to the project in our [Reward System Documentation](docs/reward_system.md).

 ## Community